Intrapreneurs: The Rise Of The Organizational Innovators

-The article outlined the Focus-Energy matrix which classified people into mainly four categories, namely Purposeful, Disengaged, Procrastinated, and Distracted.
+The article outlined the Focus-Energy matrix, which classified people into four categories: Purposeful, Disengaged, Procrastinated, and Distracted.
 Among these four, the Purposeful or the Engaged employees may also be termed as Intrapreneurs.
 They are highly focused people who can get their team members involved in lieu of their amazing energy and determination.

 In a nutshell, intrapreneurs serve as catalysts in the growth of an organization.

-Moreover, with organizations having a workforce spread over the world with matrix reporting structures, it is crucial to have employees who are self-driven and can take ownership.
+Moreover, with organizations having a workforce spread worldwide with matrix reporting structures, it is crucial to have self-driven employees and take ownership.

 How Does One Become An Intrapreneur?

-Now that we have understood the meaning and importance of intrapreneurs, we need to understand about how to encourage future intrapreneurs in the organization.
-There are essentially two fundamental attributes that makes an intrapreneur- Talent and Passion.
+Now that we have understood the meaning and importance of intrapreneurs, we need to understand how to encourage future intrapreneurs in the organization.
+There are essentially two fundamental attributes that make an intrapreneur- Talent and Passion.

-Every person has some talent, i.e. everyone in the world possesses some form of expertise or other.
-Talent would mean the abilities and knowledge that a person possesses or has learned over the years.
+Every person has some talent, i.e., everyone in the world possesses some form of expertise or other.
+Talent would mean the abilities and knowledge that a person owns or has learned over the years.

-Some of you may have seen the movie, McFarland.
+Some of you may have seen the movie McFarland.
 The coach Jim White joins the McFarland High school in California as an assistant football coach.
-He discovers that some of his students are strong runners, and can get an authorization from the school principal to participate in cross country races.
+He discovers that some of his students are strong runners and can get authorization from the school principal to cross country races.
 He goes through a dedicated practice regime, and the team wins their first State title.
-They already had the inherent talent.
+However, they already had the inherent talent.

 Talent may also be developed by consistent and persistent effort.
-Malcolm Gladwell, in his famous book “Outliers”, mentions about the 10,000-hour rule.
-The validity of this rule may have been questioned by many, but what this means is that a person who spends a couple of hours every day on an activity may have spent close to 10,000 hours over a period of 10 years.
-Ten years is a pretty long period of time to get proficient in any skillset.
+Malcolm Gladwell, in his famous book ‘Outliers,’ mentions the 10,000-hour rule.
+The validity of this rule may have been questioned by many.
+But what this means is, a person who spends a couple of hours every day on an activity may have spent around 10,000 hours over 10 years.
+Ten years is a pretty long period to get proficient in any skillset.